Ak0sTib0r/UnderGrad/README.md

 ## Part III: Setup and Configure UnderGrad

 ### Outline
-- Download the UnderGrad folder and unzip it
+- Download the 'UnderGrad' folder and unzip it.
-- In UnderGrad\\_internal, unzip internal_folders.zip
+- In 'UnderGrad\\_internal', unzip 'internal_folders.zip'.
-- In UnderGrad\\, open the config.json file and configure as you see fit:
+- In 'UnderGrad\\', open 'config.json' and configure as you see fit:

 | config | Description | options |
 | --- | --- | --- |